 What do I mean by “remarket” or “remarketing” for tour operators?
 It is simply a way to get your message across to people that visited your website and are likely to make a booking soon or later.
 By leveraging the power of email marketing, your tour website can capture more leads and convince them to come back to book a tour or activity.
-The return on investment (ROI) with tour and activity email remarketing means your effort to publish an email newsletter will be rewarded.
+The return on investment (ROI) with tour and activity email remarketing means that your effort to publish an email newsletter will be rewarded.

 1. Capture Leads That Are Not Ready to Book Now

 This is what the Book Later Button was made for but you can do it yourself with a basic email address capture form when visitors are simply not ready to complete a booking.
 In addition to displaying your “Book Now” button proudly to ask for the sale, add a link to your email newsletter subscription page nearby.
 Tell visitors that if they are not ready to make a booking today, simply sign up for your email newsletter to stay informed and get the best deals.
 Of course make it clear that you will not share their email address, unsubscribe can be done in a click, and you won’t contact them more than once a month.

 2. Offer Deals to Price Sensitive Travel Consumers

 Even if you are selling luxury tours, people want to feel like they are getting the best deal on a tour or vacation activity.
 Encourage people to sign up for your newsletter by stating that subscribers will receive exclusive offers and specials not available to the public.
 You can choose to offer a money off coupon in your newsletter with a special link or offer code.
 Also when your tours go on sale throughout the year, advertise those promotions to your email list first.